 The initial literature search yielded a database of 2387 abstracts.
 Systematic review of these abstracts left us with 159 articles in which 206 cases were identified documenting a relationship between a public policy and forest cover change in Mesoamerica.

-2229 studies did not meet our inclusion criteria, of which 175 measured forest cover change, either alone or associated with drivers other than public policy, including 33 methods papers strictly looking at land use and cover change using GIS and remote sensing.
-Another 129 publications we excluded studied conservation policies but did not measure changes in forest cover.
-We also excluded studies based on aggregated data, reviews of large numbers of cases or studies examining very vague policies—such as neoliberalization or agroindustrialization (e.g. Blankespoor, Dasgupta, and Wheeler 2014, Hayes 2006, Barbier 2000), as these broad categorizations, while potentially important, could not be tied to a government action.
-Other studies did not include a baseline for measured forest cover change, which prevented us from coding a forest cover outcome.
+We excluded 2229 cases that did not document a relationship between forest policy and land cover change.
+Many of these studies measured either public policy impacts or forest cover change, but not the other.
+Other studies were excluded because they were reviews, relied on highly aggregated data, or examined vague policies (such as neoliberalism or agroindustrialization) that could not be traced to specific government actions.

 The final dataset included 23 dissertations, 10 reports, 7 books, 6 conference proceedings and 113 journal articles in 69 journals.
+This sample of cases can be found as a table in the Open Data file associated with this publication.
 70% of cases took place in Mexico and Costa Rica.
 However, when we normalized the number of studies per country by units of forest area, Mexico had far fewer studies than most other represented countries with only 0.15 studies per 1000 km2 (Table 1).
 Although Mexico has by far the largest amount of forest area in the region, it appears that many areas within Mexico are understudied.
 Two countries had the highest ratio of policy cases per unit forest area; Costa Rica and Guatemala are both small countries that are well studied.
 There have been an increasing number of publications that fit our criteria since the early 1990s; however, it appears that the number of annual publications may be leveling off at around 15 per year in recent years (see Figure 1).

 Literature on forest cover change is widely dispersed across journals dealing with conservation, development, geography, and human environment interactions.
 Only 4 journals contributed 4 or more cases to the dataset: Conservation Biology (5), Applied Geography (4), Human Ecology (4) and World Development (4).
 Of the 206 cases, almost a third studied protected areas (n=63).
 Land tenure, community-based management, market-based conservation, and agricultural subsidies all represented between 11-17% of the cases (n=36, 31, 26, and 22, respectively).
 Cases of socioeconomic development and forest sector regulations together only encompassed 13% of the total (8%, 17 and 5%, 11 respectively).